Calypso (camera): Description

 The Calypso is equally suitable for water and air environment photography.
 The body is covered in a grey imitation sealskin.
 Two carrying strap attachments, one on each side, are also used as opening levers.

 Sealing

-Assembly and disassembly underwater are not possible without flooding the camera.

 There are three basic components to the camera: the internal mechanism, an outer shell, and the interchangeable lens.
 The camera body consists of two black enameled cast alloy parts; one piece carries all the camera parts (winder, shutter, and viewfinder), which is lowered into the outer shell to assemble the body.
 They are locked together when the interchangeable lens is mounted to the camera.
 The camera-to-shell and lens-to-camera joints are sealed by greased O-rings to form a watertight unit.

 To open the camera for film loading or unloading, the lens is dismounted and the carrying strap attachments are hooked under the top protrusions on either side; when the strap attachments are forced downwards, the internal mechanism is lifted out of the shell.